Dilemma Management . Futurism . Longevity . Creativity . Attitude Adjustment

 a 501(c)(3) tax-exempt educational foundation

-Help us give PRO BONO Counseling to persons who can't pay.
+Help us give FREE Counseling to persons who can't pay.
 The need is great and our operating expenses are staggering!
 CLICK HERE to make a generous tax-deductible contribution to THE SAVANT GARDE INSTITUTE through PayPal.

-CLICK HERE for a 2017 30-minute interview with the now-83-year-old Futurist Philosopher, still going strong!
+CLICK HERE for a 2017 30-minute interview with the now-84-year-old Futurist Philosopher, Annselm L.N.V.
+Morpurgo, still going strong!

 Prof. Annselm L.N.V.
 Morpurgo, M.A., CPC, philosopher of science, futurist, and APPA-certified existential counselor, is also known in the arts as Artemis Smith, internationally-published poet, playwright, novelist, human rights activist.
 A naturalized U.S. citizen and Holocaust refugee born in Rome, Italy in 1934, she is the founder of the Savant Garde Movement in the arts and philosophy as well as a principal co-founder of the original Unisex/Unirace and Feminist Civil Rights Movements of the 1950's and '60's.
 Her long and highly interdisciplinary career is marked by a number of philosophically significant accomplishments centered around redefining and explicating the cosmic concept of human consciousness and its gender-identity under Information Science.

 Degrees and Certificates: